 The veteran ladies dominate until halfway, after which their numbers decline slightly being replaced by the younger ladies and a few masters.
 No grand master manages a Top 100 split and the only lady over 50 in the achieve an overall Top 100 finish is the evergreen Lindsay Van Aswegen (53) – 47th in 7:49:44.

 Countries Represented within Split

 The table shows the number of runners per country achieving a Top 100 pace within each split.
-This list is a lot less diverse than in previous years with only ten other countries represented (and only UK, Australia, Brazil and Russia from outside Africa).
-Uncertainty around Covid during the entry period is presumably the primary cause.
+This list is a lot less diverse than in previous years with uncertainty around Covid during the entry period presumably being the primary cause.
 This will be something to watch in 2023 because the failure to attract a strong international field does not bode well for the future of the race.

-How good is qualifying time at predicting the winner?
+How good is qualifying time at predicting the women’s winner?

 Note: Ultra marathon qualifying times were adjusted using the ratio in the table below.
 The equation was derived by using the Two Oceans / Marathon adjustment scale within Jan Louw’s Comrades predictor and then applying a similar scale to all ultra qualifying distances.
 If anyone has a better method, let me know!